bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 2. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!

+Functional programming involves building functions to output data.
+Variables in functional programming are most often only defined within their local scope and not at the global level.
+The variables enclosed with the functions are not changed at the global scope, only the return of the function, when invoked is necessary.
+Object oriented programming invovles creating mutable global objects and manipulating them as necessary with methods for the purposes of the program.

 ## Resources

 📚 [Scope and Closures Guide](https://css-tricks.com/javascript-scope-closures/)